rudyravelindev/se_project_todo-app/README.md

 ## Functionality

-Add Tasks: Quickly add new tasks with a title and optional description.
+Add Tasks: Quickly add new tasks.
 Mark as Complete: Check off tasks once they're done to keep your list clean and organized.
 Delete Tasks: Remove tasks you no longer need.

 ## Technology

-Frontend: HTML, CSS, and JavaScript.
+HTML, CSS, and JavaScript.

 ## Deployment